AMTE Early Career BIPOC

 Call for Applications

-The Association of Mathematics Teachers Educators (AMTE) is proud to announce the launch of our mentoring program for early-career Black, Indigenous, and People of Color (BIPOC) faculty working in mathematics teacher education.
+The Association of Mathematics Teachers Educators (AMTE) is excited to announce the second cohort of our mentoring program for early-career Black, Indigenous, and People of Color (BIPOC) faculty working in mathematics teacher education.

 What is the program?